Geo54321/geoplugin/README.md

         - GeoPlugin.jank.mountTeleport -- Allows mounts to teleport with the player
         - GeoPlugin.commands.explode -- Allows usage of /explode
     - GeoPlugin.geoplugin.*
-        - GeoPlugin.commands.geoplugin - Allows use of /geoplugin
+        - GeoPlugin.commands.geoplugin -- Allows use of /geoplugin
-        - GeoPlugin.commands.geoplugin.reload - Allows reload of config file
+        - GeoPlugin.commands.geoplugin.reload -- Allows reload of config file
-        - GeoPlugin.commands.geoplugin.magnet - Allows usage of the magnet subcommand
+        - GeoPlugin.commands.geoplugin.magnet -- Allows usage of the magnet subcommand
+    - GeoPlugin.commands.guidebook -- Allows use of /guidebook